-Uganda profile - Media - BBC News
+Uganda media guide

 State-owned New Vision and privately-owned Daily Monitor dominate the press market.

-The constitution provides for free expression and a free media, but sections of the penal code that undermine this are used against journalists, says Freedom House.

-Acts of intimidation and violence against journalists "are an almost daily occurrence", says Reporters Without Borders.

-There were 7.6 million internet users by 2016 (Internetlivestats.com).
+There were 18.5 million internet users by December 2021, comprising 39% of the population (Internetworldstats.com).
 Facebook is the most popular social network.

-General elections in February 2016 led to "unprecedented violations and restrictions" against online access, including blocks on popular social media, says Freedom House.

 - New Vision - state-owned daily, as are its sister vernacular papers, Bukedde, Etop, Rupiny and Orumuri